ai-paperwithcode/UniConvNet/README.md

 Please check [INSTALL.md](INSTALL.md) for installation instructions.

 ## Evaluation
-We give an example evaluation command for a ImageNet-1K pre-trained UniConvNet-L:
+We give an example evaluation command for a ImageNet-1K pre-trained UniConvNet-A:

 Single-GPU
 ```